Effective August 5, 2020

 - For additional administrative purposes.

 If you use the contact form, you will be asked to provide your name and email address so we can contact you personally.
 Additional information can be provided voluntarily.
-In accordance with Art.
-6 para.
-1 sentence 1 lit. a GDPR, data processing for the purpose of contacting us and responding to your request is based on your voluntary consent.
 All personal data collected in connection with the contact form will be deleted after responding to your request, unless it is necessary to store this data for the documentation of other processes (for example, for the subsequent conclusion of a contract).

 If you would like to receive our newsletter, we need to have your name and email address.
-In accordance with Art.
-6 para.
-1 sentence 1 lit. a GDPR, data processing for the purpose of sending the newsletter is based on your voluntary consent which is granted via the double opt-in procedure.
 Your email address will be used and stored for this purpose until you withdraw your consent or unsubscribe from the newsletter.
-You can unsubscribe at any time, for example, by using the link at the end of each newsletter.
-You can also send your withdrawal/unsubscribe request at any time to the email address indicated under Clause I.
+You can unsubscribe at any time by using the link at the end of each newsletter or by contacting us.

 We send our newsletters with a web beacon.
 A web beacon is a miniature graphic embedded in the newsletter’s HTML format which enables us to analyze reader behavior.
 In this context, we store whether and at what time a newsletter was opened by you and which of the links contained in the newsletter were accessed by you.
 We use this data to create statistical evaluations of the success or failure of a marketing campaign in order to optimize newsletter distribution and to better match the content of future newsletters to your interests.
 The collected data will not be transferred to third parties and will be deleted after the statistical evaluation.

-If you leave comments or other contributions on our website, your email and IP address will be stored on the basis of our legitimate interests within the meaning of Art.
-6 para.
-1 lit. f GDPR.
+If you leave comments or other contributions on our website, your email and IP address will be stored.
 You can provide further information voluntarily.
 The purpose of storing your email address is to contact you regarding your comment or contribution, to forward any complaints you may have and, if necessary, to ask you to comment.
 You will not be able to use the comments function without entering your email address.
 The email address you provide will be saved but will not be published along with your comment.

 Our legitimate interest in retrieving and storing your email address is for security reasons, for example, in the event that someone leaves illegal content (for example, insults) in comments and contributions.
 In this case, we ourselves could be prosecuted for the comment or contribution and therefore, we have a legitimate interest in storing your IP address.
 This collected personal data will only be passed on to the prosecution authorities in cases of criminal investigations.
 Personal information will not be transferred to any other third parties.